brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

 	Mirroring.
 If the file isn't in the source directory, it'll be deleted from the backup directory.

 	Plug & Play:	How often to backup is defined in the script (Day_Sync).
-			Example: make sync backup every 30 days from the last backup.
+			Example: sync backup every 30 days from the last backup.

 	Fixed:		How often to backup is defined in the script (Day_Sync).
-			Example: make sync backup every 30 days from the last backup.
+			Example: sync backup every 30 days from the last backup.